 7 Once You Feel Healthy, You’ll Never Go Back

 When you start your yoga regime, you’ll want the healthy food that compliments the practice.
 You’ll notice you energy levels rise and you’ll feel more confident.
-On top of not eating terrible food, you’ll care enough to feed yourself the necessary vitamins daily to prevent disease and increase your health.
+On top of not eating terrible food, you’ll care enough to feed yourself the necessary vitamins (take our personalized vitamin quiz) daily to prevent disease and increase your health.
 Once you begin to feel great, there’s no dessert in the world that would be worth giving up the feeling you’ve created.
 You will slowly but surely decide by yourself that you want to make healthier choices.
 That’s the kind of conviction that will keep you on a healthy path.